 All schools provide assemblies on anti-bullying and integrate cyber-bullying and anti-violence instruction into the curriculum.
-Examples include Challenge Day at the middle and high schools and presentations for staff and students on anti-bullying and LGBTQ+ awareness.
+Examples include presentations for staff and students on anti-bullying and LGBTQ+ awareness.

 6. Success For All Committee

 The District Equity Team attends training and evaluates district practices related to inclusion and diversity, recommending ways to increase representation in the curriculum and increase understanding and sensitivity among staff and students.